 One is through job-sharing, where two doctors share a single full-time position, including on-call rotations.
 Dr. Jeff is a radiologist who blogs as the Happy Philosopher.
 He decided to move to part-time in his mid-30s because he was burning out.

 “It was that or downsize my lifestyle and leave healthcare in five years,” he says.
 Instead, he managed to work out a co-share where he and another physician exactly share one full-time radiology role, including its on-call portion, equally.
 It has allowed him to spend more time with his family, along with pursuing other hobbies, like his blog.
 His move to a part-time physician job also eliminated the burnout he was feeling.
 “It has made me a better doctor.
 I have more energy for work now and more excited about doing it.”

 In the past, locum tenens was commonly used as a way for older physicians to keep working, but at a less demanding pace.
 This is still the case for numerous physicians, such as Dr. Michael Higginbotham, a cardiologist.
-We interviewed him for a story last year, and he said, “Locums is ideal for people like myself who want to be part-time physicians.”
+When we interviewed him for a story, and he said, “Locums is ideal for people like myself who want to be part-time physicians.”